HongzhenGit/Information-Extraction-Methods-for-Terahertz-Spectra/README.md

 ***[2] I. Kehuda, S. Khatun, K.J.
 Reza, M.M.
 Rahman, M.M.
 Fakir, Improved debye model for experimental approximation of human breast tissue properties at 6GHz ultra-wideband centre frequency, Int.
 J. Eng.
 Technol.
 5 (2014) 4708–4717.***<br>
 ***[3] V.P.
 Drachev, U.K. Chettiar, A.V.
 Kildishev, The ag dielectric function in plasmonic metamaterials, Opt.
 Express 16 (2008) 1186–1195.***
 ### Parameter Estimation for the frequency domain model
 Another heuristic algorithm named Differential Evolution(DE) is involved to estimate the parameters of our frequency model.
-We compared the performance of GA and DE, and it was observed that in most cases DE is the better one.
-Once the parameters are calibrated, the thickness and refractive index could be extracted simultaneously <br>
+We compared the performance of GA and DE, and it was observed that in most cases DE is the better one. <br>
+Once the parameters are calibrated, the thickness and refractive index could be extracted simultaneously. <br>
 Like GA, here are some adaptive strategies designed for DE to gurantee its population diversity during late iterations:<br>
 1) DE/Rand/1.
 Random Selection
 $$H_{i}^{k}=V_{p1}^{k}+F(V_{p2}^{k}-V_{p3}^{k})$$